Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Experiments

-\begin{question} How does MEP perform compared to baseline methods? \end{question} We pair each agent, including SP, PBT, and MEP, with the proxy human model H$_{Proxy}$, and evaluate the team performance.
-We test the performance in each of the layouts, shown in Figure~\ref{fig:overcooked}.
-Good coordination between teammates is essential to achieve high scores in the collaborative game -- Overcooked.
-Following the evaluation protocol proposed by Carroll et al.\ \cite{carroll2019utility}, we use the cumulative rewards over a horizon of 400 timesteps as the proxy for coordination ability.
-For all tests, we report the average reward per episode and the standard deviation across 5 different random seeds.
-Figure~\ref{fig:MEP_performance} shows the quantitative results among different methods and the ablation tests.
-From Figure~\ref{fig:MEP_human_proxy_performance}, we can see that MEP outperforms both SP and PBT in all environments.
-Additionally, we show the ablation test in Figure~\ref{fig:MEP_human_proxy_performance_ablation_test}.
-From the ablation test, we can see that both the population entropy reward the prioritized sampling are necessary components for achieving the best performance.
+\begin{question} How does MEP compare to other methods? \end{question} We pair each agent trained with SP, PBT, TrajeDi, FCP, MPD, and MEP, with the human proxy model H$_{Proxy}$, and evaluate the team performance in all the five layouts, as shown in Figure~\ref{fig:overcooked}.
+Following the evaluation protocol proposed by Carroll et al.~\cite{carroll2019utility}, we use the cumulative rewards over a horizon of 400 timesteps as the proxy for coordination ability since good coordination between teammates is essential to achieve high scores in the Overcooked game.
+For all the results, we report the average reward per episode and the standard error across five different random seeds.
+As shown in Figure~\ref{fig:MEP_human_proxy_performance}, MEP outperforms other methods in all five layouts when paired with a human proxy model.
+Additionally, according to the ablation test shown in Figure~\ref{fig:MEP_human_proxy_performance_ablation_test}, both the population entropy reward and the prioritized sampling are necessary components for achieving the best performance.

-\begin{question} How does MEP perform compared to TrajeDi? \end{question} There is a concurrent work on zero-shot coordination with a diversified population, which is called TrajeDi~\cite{lupu2021trajectory}.
-To the best of our knowledge, TrajeDi is the most related work.
-TrajeDi utilizes a trajectory-based diversity objective to obtain a diversified population, whereas MEP formulates a novel action level diversity objective in the multi-agent population setting.
-To compare TrajeDi and MEP, we show the experiment results in Figure~\ref{fig:MEP_human_proxy_performance_TrajeDi}.
-In the figure, we use TrajeDi to denote the original TrajeDi method and use TrajeDi(wPS) to denote the TrajeDi method enhanced with the proposed Prioritized Sampling (PS) mechanism.
-From the figure, we can see that in all settings, MEP significantly outperforms TrajeDi.
-In 8 out of 10 settings, MEP performs superiorly in comparison to TrajeDi(wPS).
-Overall, MEP shows better performance compared to TrajeDi(wPS).